 Spring is a season that lots of people just adore.
 I don't deny it, I myself admire the season when nature revives after the long winter sleep.
-The birds start to sing more and more expressively, the sun sneaks up in the sky more and more often, the snow disappears here and there, and..... the potholes of the road are revealed along with all these natural pleasures.
-On one hand, driving seems easier because the snow and humidity disappear.
-But on the other hand, the roads tend to deteriorate severely with the change of season.
-In this context, potholes become serious rivals that are always ready to affect your tire and not only that.
+The birds start to sing more and more expressively, the sun sneaks up in the sky more and more often, the snow disappears here and there, and..... the potholes of the road appear along with all these natural pleasures.

-No matter how hard you try to avoid them, the same scenario almost always happens: you avoid one hole and come across another one without noticing it.
+No matter how hard you try to avoid them, the same scenario almost always happens: you avoid one pothole and come across another one without noticing it.
 Thus, the road becomes a real challenge full of bumps and frustrations.
 Well, let's see to what extent potholes affect our tires.
 And most importantly, how do you deal with these damages in the most cost-effective way?
-We will also discuss some ideas on how to avoid the impact of potholes on our tires.
-Of course, we don't really have a way to avoid them, unless we start repairing the roads ourselves.
-But this isn't the best idea, is it?

 How Do Potholes Appear?

 As you already know, the sizes of potholes on the roads vary in depth and diameter.
 Their formation is a constant and invariable process.
 That is, a pothole can appear anywhere and anytime.
 In most cases, they appear after low temperatures for a certain period.
 In winter, the water freezes under the asphalt pavement of the road.
 Along with temperature variations, the water melts, freezing again sometime later.
 In such conditions, the pavement constantly contracts and expands as a result of the intermittent freezing and melting of the water.

 This process creates smaller and larger cracks that, once they appear, become deeper and larger.
 With these processes in mind, it is clear why in the spring we notice that the holes appear like mushrooms after the rain.
 Add to this the massive tonnage of heavily loaded trucks that put major pressure on the sensitive asphalt, and here we have a road full of cracks, potholes, and debris that severely worsens the condition of the road.

 Pothole Impact On The Tire